Home | Playful Learning Activities | Movement & Motor Skills | Playful Activities for Fine Motor Skill Development

 image & activity from Hello Wonderful

-Kitchen Whisk & Pom-Poms: This activity incorporates fine motor skill-building as well as a fun sensory experience.
+Kitchen Whisk & Pom-Poms: This activity offers a fun sensory experience that also incorporates fine motor skill-building.
 Using a simple kitchen whisk, children can practice removing pom-poms using their hands and fingers.
 This activity is especially great for infants and toddlers who enjoy exploring different textures.
-If you do not have pom-poms available, the activity can also be done with other soft items such as ribbons, yarn, or small pieces of fabric.
+If you do not have pom-poms available, the activity works well with other soft items such as ribbons, yarn, or small pieces of fabric.

 Click here to find more details about setting up this activity.